Restream/reindexer-py/README.md

 ```python
 Transaction.delete(self, item_def)
 ```
-Delete an item from the transaction.
+Deletes an item from the transaction.

 __Arguments:__